A5 motorway (Greece): Nea Odos consortium

 In late 2006, construction and maintenance of the motorway's northern, Ionia Odos, section from Ioannina to the Rio intersection has been granted to the Greek-Spanish "Nea Odos" consortium, which is also responsible for the maintenance of the Athens–Skarfeia (near Lamia) section of the A1 Motorway.
 The consortium, consisting of construction firms GEK Group of Companies SA, Terna SA, Cintra SA, and Grupo ACS, will build and operate the road, receiving toll fees for 30 years, while investing a combined €1.15 billion in the project.
 The rest of the total €1.4 billion funds will be provided by the European Union and the Greek government.
 Construction, undertaken by the Euroionia Joint Venture (Terna SA, Dragados SA and Ferrovial SA) finally started in 2008 with a completion date of 72 months.
 The bill was ratified on March 28, 2007.

 In 2010, it was expected that the full length of the motorway would be completed by the end of 2013.
 However, the consortium's economical problems led to the construction being stopped in 2011.
-Construction works have been resumed by April 2013, but the slow progress of expropriations, archaeological investigations, expropriation-related lawsuits and environmental issues led to further significant delays.
-Currently, the remaining parts are expected to be finished by March 2017.
+Construction works resumed in April 2013, and the Antitrion - Ioannina section was finally completed in 2017.

+Planning was approved in December 2024 to extend the Ionia Odos north to the border with Albania.